Site icon Yellowfin BI

 How big data is transforming the retail industry

-Big data is significantly transforming the retail industry in several impactful ways:
+Big data in retail is significantly transforming the retail industry in several impactful ways:

 Personalization and customer experience: Retailers are using big data to understand customer preferences and behaviors, allowing them to personalize shopping experiences, recommend products, and send targeted advertisements, thus enhancing customer satisfaction and loyalty.